Olivia Benson: Family

 Born February 7, 1968, Benson was conceived by her mother's rape.
 Her mother's rapist, Joseph Hollister, later committed suicide.
 Benson's mother, Serena (Elizabeth Ashley), an English professor, was an alcoholic who abused Olivia emotionally and physically.
 In the season 2 episode "Taken", Serena dies falling down a flight of subway stairs outside the entrance to a bar.

 In a later episode, "Intoxicated", Benson mentions being engaged briefly when she was 16 to one of her mother's students; when her mother found out, she broke a bottle of vodka and went after her with it.
-Benson fought back, kicked her mother twice, hard, and ran out of the house.
+Benson fought back, kicked her mother twice, and ran out of the house.
 Years later, Benson reunites with her former fiancé, true crime podcaster Burton Lowe (Aidan Quinn), while they are both investigating a cold case, and they sleep together.
 When Lowe is accused of taking advantage of several young women, Benson gradually comes to believe that despite its consensual nature, their relationship was actually sexual abuse, due to the power differential and age difference.
 A woman later reports to Benson that Lowe, who is in a 12-step program for his alcoholism, tried to make amends to her for drunkenly raping her six months earlier.
 Benson helps Lowe accept responsibility for what he did, and he pleads guilty to sexual misconduct to spare his victim the trauma of a trial.

 Benson is a graduate of Siena College.
 While there, she held a membership in a sorority.
 In addition to English, Benson speaks some Italian, Russian, some Spanish and French, and is able to recite the Miranda warnings in at least two other languages.
 She owns a black 1965 Ford Mustang convertible, but rarely drives it.